As floral designers, there must be an awareness not only of the theories of color, the harmonies of color but of the effect of color.

-Please read on to understand the psychology behind various colours and symbolisms you should consider when arranging flowers.
+Please read on to understand the psychology behind various colors and symbols you should consider when arranging flowers.

 Is sunny and radiant and associated with optimism and anticipation but also with caution (the ‘yield’ sign).

-The hue of imagination, novelty, nervous drive and search for great self fulfillment.
-Intellectuals and idealists favour yellow and the individual who prefers yellow is usually logical and organized with clearly formed thoughts.
+The hue of imagination, novelty, nervous drive, and search for great self-fulfillment.
+Intellectuals and idealists favor yellow and the individual who prefers yellow is usually logical and organized with clearly formed thoughts.

 Lovers of purple assume an exclusive, individualistic stamp.
 You may seem aloof at times and chances are you do not have great powers of decision and consistency.
 You have a multi-dimensional personality.

-Is light, cold, cleanliness and chastity, associated purity and frankness.
+Is light, cold, clean, and chastity, associated with purity and frankness.